dekuNukem/daytripper/README.md

 ### How is the battery life?

 Around 40 hours, depending on the number of triggers.
 Rechargeable via USB Type-C connector.

+## Questions or Comments?

+Please feel free to [open an issue](https://github.com/dekuNukem/daytripper/issues).
+This is the preferred way since it helps other people too.

+You can also email me at `dekunukem gmail com` for inquires.